Sachan05/Notes/Non-DSA Notes/HLD Notes/1 - System Design 101 & Consistent Hashing.md

 Let’s check certain approach for sharding.

 **Approach 1:** Assign userId to userId % number_of_shards.
 While this approach is great, it fails when number of shards change, as it causes almost every user’s data to be copied to another machine.
-Massive downtime when shard is added.
+Massive downtime when shard is added.(Modulo based distribution of load)

 **Approach 2:** Range based assignment.
 Load skew - first adopters more likely to be busier users.
 Also, every range’s total storage usage will only increase as they add more bookmarks.
-Addition of new shard does not help existing shards.
+Addition of new shard does not help existing shards.(Range based distrtibution of load)

 Let’s look at the real approach used in most cases - Consistent Hashing.